jeremychiefgeek/jeremychiefgeek/README.md

 ## 🚀 What I'm Up To

 - 🧠 **Building [Behavior Tally](https://behaviortally.com)** – A modern, BCBA-inspired tool to collect behavior data with style and efficiency.
-- 🧙 **Learning Odin Language** – Because who doesn’t want to write fast, clean, and expressive code while feeling like a systems programming wizard?
+- 🧙 **Learning Odin Language** – Because who doesn’t want to write fast, clean, and expressive code?
-- 🎮 **Diving into Game Dev** – Experimenting with game mechanics, pixel art, and engines.
+- 🎮 **Diving into Game Dev** – Experimenting with game mechanics, pixel art, and engine development.
 Expect some quirky projects and prototypes here soon!

 ## 🛠️ Tools & Tech I Like